ilhamdhaeng/drupal_headless/DEVELOPMENT.md

 - `vendor/bin/drush cex`
 - commit ONLY THE NECESSARY FILES
 - push
-- create merge request on gitlab
+- create merge request on gitlab/github/bitbucket/etc
 - if merge conflict: do update local, resolve the conflict
 - if menu/taxonomy updated: import through structure sync on DEV